-Each year I spent time at Grandma Peebles’ house.
+Each year I would spend time at Grandma Peebles’ house.
 It wasn’t a very big house.
-A rectangular shaped house with a
+It was a rectangular house with a large front room and kitchen, a small hall with two bedrooms and a bath between them.

-large front room and kitchen, a small hall with two bedrooms and a bath between them.
-The kitchen was kind of small with a wooden cutting board that pushed up into the cabinet.
-Grandma would pull that board out and I would sit on the stool and eat or “help” while she fixed our food.
-The pull-out was just the right height for me and I would beg to sit there if she made me a place at the table.
+The kitchen was small and had a bank of cabinets along the outside wall.
+The sink was beneath the window.
+At the end of the cabinets was the exterior door.
+The last cabinet had a wooden cutting board that slid inside like a drawer.
+Grandma would pull that board out and I would sit on the stool and eat or ‘help’ while she fixed our food.
+The pull-out was just the right height for me, and I would beg to sit there if she made me a place at the table.

 This story really gets to me.
 I have a great relationship with both of my parents but the relationship i have with my grandma is special.
 She also doesn’t have a large home but it feels more comfortbale than any other home just because of her presence.
 I know that everyone dies eventually and its a hard concept to grasp.
 I know that one day my grandmother will pass away but the laughs and memories we share will live on forever.